mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 which means that the tablet supports Netflix Full-HD.
 Now what?!?

 I'll try it out myself, then I'll let you guys know.

+EDIT: just got the tablet and it does support FullHD playback resolution on Netflix but not on Prime Video.
+Netflix says:

+* Widevine L1 15.0.0
+* Supported HW Codecs: VP9, AVC-High

+However, Amazon Prime Video doesn't seem to play the video in FullHD and says that the Best streaming quality consumes 0,46GB/hr which is definitely not FullHD (on my phone the Best quality is described as consuming 1,82GB/hr and that's definitely a FullHD quality).